Purpose Statements Collection

 - Vision Statement

-Many of the early purpose statements were created as individual, stand-alone items, issued in groups or batches which covered a number of parks.
+Many of the early purpose statements were created as individual, stand-alone items, issued in groups or batches that covered a number of parks.
 Such statements were unrelated to any larger planning context, although each statement was sometimes considered to serve the function of a plan for the unit in question.
 Later, when increasingly detailed plans were prepared for individual park units – Master Plans (in the 1950s and 1960s), General Development Plans (mid-1960s through the 1970s) and General Plans (late 1970 to date) – a purpose statement was prepared as a standard component of the plan document.

 Purpose statements were also prepared as components of certain specialized, unit-level planning documents, particularly the Resource Management Plan and the Interpretive Prospectus.